 Will Dana's home page

-I am a soon-to-be-third-year PhD student in the Department of Mathematics at the University of Michigan, Ann Arbor.
+I am a third-year PhD student in the Department of Mathematics at the University of Michigan, Ann Arbor.

 I graduated in 2017 from the University of Washington, Seattle, with a B.S. in mathematics and a minor in music.